theborakompanioni/bitcoin-spring-boot-starter/readme.md

 only works in combination with `spring-testcontainer-bitcoind-starter`.

 #### spring-testcontainer-electrumx-starter
+A fast any easy way to start one or multiple [ElectrumX](https://github.com/spesmilo/electrumx) instances within docker containers programmatically within your application.
+It can be used in combination with `spring-testcontainer-bitcoind-starter`!
+Please note, that **this module is intended to be used in regtest mode**.

+#### spring-testcontainer-electrum-personal-server-starter
-A fast any easy way to start one or multiple electrumx instances within docker containers programmatically within your application.
+A fast any easy way to start one or multiple [Electrum Personal Server](https://github.com/chris-belcher/electrum-personal-server) instances within docker containers programmatically within your application.
 It can be used in combination with `spring-testcontainer-bitcoind-starter`!
 Please note, that **this module is intended to be used in regtest mode**.